 In DPM 2012 SP1 and 2012 R2, the DPM team introduced a new feature called “Scale-Out Protection” that makes it possible to protect large, clustered Hyper-V environments.
-This is especially useful if you have a large cluster with more than 800 VMs, in this case you need multiple DPM servers to protect them.
-Therefore, DPM Scale out capability removes the limit of a one-to-one relationship between a Hyper-V cluster and a DPM server, the DPM protection agent that runs on the Hyper-V host can attach itself to multiple DPM servers.
-Therefore, you can add the virtual machine to a protection group on any of the recognized DPM server.
+This is especially useful if you have a large cluster with more than 800 VMs, in this case, you need multiple DPM servers to protect them.
+Therefore, DPM Scale-out capability removes the limit of a one-to-one relationship between a Hyper-V cluster and a DPM server, the DPM protection agent that runs on the Hyper-V host can attach itself to multiple DPM servers.
+Therefore, you can add the virtual machine to a protection group on any of the recognized DPM servers.

 As an example, to deploy Scale-Out Protection, we have two DPM servers DPM01 and DPM02, which are visible to all nodes of Hyper-V clusters (nodes HV01, HV02, HV03, HV04), and a standalone Hyper-V host HV05.
 When you create protection groups on DPM01 or DPM02, you can add any of the virtual machines from VM01 to VM10 for protection as shown in Figure 4 to any of the DPM servers.